5r1kanth/GDPFall24-Group05/README.md

   8. **Lectures and Videos**
      - **One-to-One relationship**: Each `Lecture` can have a single associated `Video`, linked by `LectureID` in the `Videos` table.

+## To implement a **Quiz Builder** in a Java web application:
+  1. **Data Model**: Define classes for each question type (e.g., multiple-choice, true/false) and the quiz.
+Include attributes for question text, options, and correct answers.
+  2. **Database**: Design tables for quizzes, questions, and options to store each quiz and its related questions.
+  3. **REST API**: Create endpoints to manage quizzes and questions, allowing CRUD operations and fetching quiz details.
+  4. **Service Layer**: Implement logic to save quizzes, manage questions, and evaluate user answers.
+  5. **Quiz Creation UI**: Build a front-end interface for instructors to create quizzes, selecting question types and specifying answers.
+  6. **User Quiz Interface**: Display quizzes for users to answer, then submit responses to the backend for evaluation.
+  7. **Evaluation and Feedback**: Compare user answers with correct answers to calculate scores and provide feedback.